denten-books/plain-text/main.md

 storage differ drastically from those of goat skins or parchment.
 Yet surface representation maintains the illusion of self-similarity.
 I am concerned here with the particularities of that illusion.
-A poem, a novel, a physician's script, or a legal contract still look like their paper counterparts, but increasingly they behave like gadgets.
-These reading and writing gadgets do not mediate silently: they monitor, adjust, warn, and control.
+A poem, a novel, a physician's script, or a legal contract all still look like their paper counterparts, but increasingly they behave like gadgets.
+These reading and writing appliences do not mediate silently: they monitor, adjust, warn, and control.

 Like the smoke alarm, literary gadgets are governed and internalize government in ways that we have only began to comprehend.
 And as will become apparent in